0cjs/sedoc/8bit/video.md

 the field rate directly to the format or the frame rate with a slash, making "480i60" and "480i/30" the same thing.

-Standard vertical rates are almost invariably around 50-60 Hz (frame rate half that for interlaced output).
+Standard vertical field rates are almost invariably around 50-60 Hz, with a frame rate half that because the output is interlaced.
 The SD vsync signal goes low (-300 mV from black level) with the line 4 hsync pulse and returns to high (black level) with the line 7 hsync pulse (falling edge). [[hdr csync1]]

-However, standard SD systems are interlaced, and indicate odd-line (1,3,…) fields by starting vsync on a line boundary, and even-line (2,4,…) fields by starting vsync in the middle of a line boundary.
-(Thus, 262.5 lines per field in NTSC video.)
-In this case vsync returns to high between hsync pulses.
+Odd-line (1,3,…) fields are indicated by starting vsync with hsync;
+even-line (2,4,…) fields by starting and ending vsync half-way between two hsync pulses (after hsync 266 and hsync 269 of the frame), thus giving 262.5 lines per field in NTSC video.
 See the [LMH1981] datasheet and [[hdr csync1]] for sample waveforms.

+The standard sytems also actually originate a composite sync that uses equalization pulses around and during vsync; see "Composite Sync" below for more information on this.

 Many systems do a (non-standard as far as TV goes) progressive 262 or 263 line 60 FPS display by always starting vsync on a line boundary.
 (This may